Thorin

 6. Halfmove clock: Divided by 100.0, should be 99.0.

-Hunter identified that the value head was correct but the policy head was wrong, narrowing the investigation.
-He pointed to his working hunter-chessbot as the authoritative reference.
+I identified that the value head was correct but the policy head was wrong, narrowing the investigation.
+I pointed to my working hunter-chessbot as the authoritative reference.

-• Compared hex dumps of working base model vs Hunter's model
+• Compared hex dumps of working base model vs my model

-• Found Hunter's model had extra training_params fields (policy_loss, accuracy)
+• Found my model had extra training_params fields (policy_loss, accuracy)

 • Traced crash to FloatOnnxWeightsAdapter::GetRawData() — KERN_PROTECTION_FAILURE at memory boundary